 1. Skip the Expensive Dress, “Dance outfit”, and Shoes

 My advice for brides is to wear your wedding dress all night.
 You don’t need a second outfit for dancing – just buy a dress you can dance in and save hundreds of dollars.
-And about that wedding dress: You can have a perfectly gorgeous wedding dress for under $200 (including alterations!).
+And about that wedding dress: I wrote an entire post about how you can have a perfectly gorgeous wedding dress for under $200 (including alterations!).
 There is absolutely no need to spend more than that.
 Your bridesmaids can also have a dress for under $100.
 Just be smart about your choice for them.
 Also choose shoes for yourself that are comfortable, over fashionable.
 I made that mistake at my wedding and needed to go barefoot for most of the dancing… even though my shoes were FABULOUS.
 No one could see my amazing shoes under my long wedding dress anyway.

 2. Skip the Fancy Cake

 If a cake is important to you, you can get a great one at your local grocery store and add a topper.
 Otherwise, the caterer can provide another dessert for your guests, or you can have a candy buffet.
 We had the caterer serve strawberry shortcake at our wedding.
 Cakes are frivolous, and are an afterthought for the guests – if they don’t see a cake, they wont miss the cake.
 Even if it’s gorgeous, most guests will only see the cake when it’s cut up and in front of them.